aura-nw/docs/docs/integrate/wallet/NFT.md

 # Aura NFT integration for wallet

 It is recommend to use Horoscope, the interchain indexer for querying NFT data on Aura Network.
 Other interaction with the NFT contract can be executed by sending corresponding CosmWasm transaction to the network.
-Currently, Horoscope supports 2 types NFT: CW721 and CW4973.
-You can read documentation about [CW721](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md) and [CW4973](https://github.com/aura-nw/cw-nfts/tree/cw4973/contracts/cw4973) to understand their specification.

 ## 1. Querying NFT